-If a licensed moneylender is approached by an existing borrower who is genuinely in deep financial difficulties and thus unable to fulfil his obligation to repay his loan, the licensed moneylender is encouraged to assist the borrower by:
+In the event that a moneylender is approached by an existing borrower who is genuinely in deep financial difficulties and thus unable to fulfil his obligation to repay his loan, the moneylender is encouraged to assist the borrower by:

-- (a) Restructuring the loan repayment to one that will suit the borrower's financial situation, - (b) Referring the borrower to a Social Service Agency ("SSA") for assistance and subsequently partnering the SSA in restructuring the loan repayment, or - (c) Referring the borrower to an SSA for consideration to be placed on a debt consolidation scheme.
+- a.
+Restructuring the loan repayment to one that will suit the borrower's financial situation, - b.
+Referring the borrower to a Social Service Agency ("SSA") for assistance and subsequently partnering the SSA in restructuring the loan repayment, or c.
+Referring the borrower to an SSA for consideration to be placed on a debt consolidation scheme.